Maximum Load on Axially Loaded Members Solution

 Maximum Axial Load - (Measured in Newton) - Maximum Axial Load is the load acting through the longitudinal axis of the section.

-Gross Cross-Sectional Area - (Measured in Square Meter) - Gross Cross-Sectional Area of the member.
+Gross Cross-Sectional Area - (Measured in Square Meter) - Gross Cross-Sectional Area is the total area of the cross-section of a structural member, such as a beam or column, measured in a plane perpendicular to the member's longitudinal axis.

 Critical Buckling Stress - (Measured in Pascal) - Critical Buckling Stress is the maximum stress that can be taken by the section without failure.
 Any stress surpassing the critical stress makes the section, say, column to failure.